-I picture camel hooves sponging a desert floor, heavy treasures banging in woven luggage, men wrapped from the sting of the sand.
+I picture camel hooves sponging a desert floor, heavy treasures banging in woven luggage, faces and limbs wrapped from the sting of the sand.

-We’re not told who these “wise men” are or the stories that compelled them to follow a celestial sign, an ancient prophecy.
+We’re not told who these magi are or the stories that compelled them to follow a celestial sign, an ancient prophecy.

 But in their story, I see a bit of yours.

 I wonder what their communities said.
-These men saddled up, following a star to a place unknown, or made costly (to the point of being weird) personal sacrifices for an unseen king.
+These men saddled up, following a celestial phenomenon to a place unknown, or made costly (to the point of being weird) personal sacrifices for an unseen king.

-Did one of them got sick?
-Did all of them get tired?
+Did one of them get sick?
+Did all of them grow tired?
 Perhaps they wondered about their own sanity and dragging other people with them.

 I wonder if there was loss along the way.